Velius-Development/.github/profile/README.md

 EN (Google translated): [Read on Google Docs](https://docs.google.com/document/d/1Q4Q3G1BQrddKZUu3_WuWB3rwWWrGZ_miZOfCjSQ-cQc/edit?usp=sharing)

 ## The authoring system
-The authing system that has been developed offers a user friendly UI client called "MysteryMaker" to create interactive fiction.
+The authoring system that has been developed offers a user friendly UI client called "MysteryMaker" to create interactive fiction.
 For that it uses json files and a custom framework for the game engine [Godot](https://github.com/godotengine/godot).
 Additionally, its theming system allows a lot of freedom not only on modifing the appearance but also the interactions.

 ## Table of Contents